Modeling and solving the multimodal car- and ride-sharing problem: Computational study

 \subsection{Test instances}

 We generate realistic benchmark instances based on available demographic, spatial and economic data of the city of Vienna, Austria.
-Five different MOTs are considered: car, walk, bike, public transportation, and taxi.
-Walk, bike, public transportation, and taxi are assumed to have an unrestricted capacity $m_k$ = $\infty$, while there is a limited number $m_{car} < \infty$ of shared cars.
+Five different MOTs are considered: car, walk, bike, public transport, and taxi.
+Walk, bike, public transport, and taxi are assumed to have an unrestricted capacity $m_k$ = $\infty$, while there is a limited number $m_{car} < \infty$ of shared cars.
 For each mode of transport $k \in K$ we define a set of properties, described in the following.
 Information of the car is based on available data (PKW-Mittel Diesel in \citet{QuoVadis2010}).
-Distances $d_{ij}^k$, time $w_{ij}^k$ and cost $c_{ij}^k$ are calculated between all nodes $i$ for all modes of transport $k \in K$.
+Distance $d_{ij}^k$, time $w_{ij}^k$ and cost $c_{ij}^k$ are calculated between all nodes $i$ and $j$ for all modes of transport $k \in K$.
 Average travel speed per transport mode are as follows (in km/h): car = 30, walk = 5, bike = 16, public transport = 20, taxi = 30.

 Emissions $\epsilon^k_{ij}$ are translated into costs and, together with distance cost $c^k_{ij}$ and cost of time $w'^{k}_{ij}$, included into the overall cost calculations.
 Costs per emitted ton of CO$_2$ is 5\euro{} and average gross salary in Austria including additional costs for the employer is 19.42\euro{}/hour.
-Variable costs per distance $c^k_{ij}$ of the car is taken from the available car information in \citet{QuoVadis2010} and is 0.188\euro{}/km.
+Variable cost per distance $c^k_{ij}$ of the car is taken from the available car information in \citet{QuoVadis2010} and is 0.188\euro{}/km.
 For taxi we take on a value of 1.2\euro{}/km.
 As we only consider distance cost that are variable and no fixed charges, we assume for all other MOTs costs $c^k_{ij}$ of 0.
-Additional time $\xi^k$ is added to denote extra time needed for a certain MOT $k$, such as additional 10 minutes for cars to account for walking distances from/to the parking slot.
+Additional time $\xi^k$ is added to denote extra time needed for a certain MOT $k$, such as additional 10 minutes for cars to account for walking distances from/to the parking lot.
 This we specify as follows (in seconds): $\xi^{car}$ = 600, $\xi^{walk}$ = 0, $\xi^{bike}$ = 120, $\xi^{public}$ = 300, $\xi^{taxi}$ = 300.
 Distances are based on aerial distances and multiplied by a constant sloping factor $\zeta^k$ for each mode $k$ in order to account for shortcuts/detours usually associated with certain modes of transport.
 These we define as $\zeta^{car}$ = 1.3, $\zeta^{walk}$ = 1.1, $\zeta^{bike}$ = 1.3, $\zeta^{public}$ = 1.5, and $\zeta^{taxi}$ = 1.3.